Prism (Katy Perry album): Singles

 "Dark Horse" was released on December 17, 2013, as the album's third official single.
 It had previously been released as the album's first promotional single exactly three months prior to its single release.
 The following week, the song leaped to number four due to topping the Hot Digital Songs, selling 243,000 copies.
 With "Dark Horse" topping the Hot Digital Songs chart, it became Perry's 10th digital number-one single.
 The song topped the Billboard Hot 100 chart on January 29, 2014, becoming Perry's 9th number one single in the United States.
 It was nominated for Best Pop Duo/Group Performance at the 57th Annual Grammy Awards.

 On April 3, 2014, "Birthday" was announced as the album's fourth official single.
 It debuted at number 91 on the Billboard Hot 100 and impacted mainstream radio in the U.S. on April 21, 2014.
 This single peaked at number 17 in the US, becoming her 15th song to reach the top 20 in the nation.

 "This Is How We Do" served as the fifth official single from the album.
 A lyric video of the song was released on July 24, 2014.
 One week later, its official music video premiered and the track was sent to French radio on the same day.
 The song debuted at number 88 on the Billboard Hot 100 on August 9, 2014, and peaked at number 24.

-According to PopDust and Charts in France, "Legendary Lovers" was set to be released as a single, however its release was cancelled to unknown reasons.
-However, the song received unofficial airplay in France.
-Additionally track's producer Max Martin hinted possible remix release featuring Canadian rapper and singer Drake.